iragoum/portfolio/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: '1032215692@pfur.ru'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Abderrahim Mougari mgr is a professor of artificial intelligence at the Stanford AI Lab.
+Abderrahim Mougari is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}